 Prague might be one of the stag do capitals of Europe, but its drinking scene isn’t just made for soon-to-be-wed lads and their groomsmen on one last hoorah.
-It’s a haven for beer drinkers, whatever your pint of choice and no matter which time of year you go on a Prague city break.
+It’s a haven for beer drinkers, whatever your pint of choice and no matter which time of year you go.
 So, if you’re putting your to-do list together and can’t pass up a jar, get these must-visit pubs, museums and breweries on there.

 Letná Beer Garden

 Under the cover of chestnut trees and overlooking the city spilling out all around, there’s no more scenic place for a swift one than Letná Beer Garden.
 And if you go in the summer, you might fancy staying in the rays most of the day.

 For big beer fans, no city break to Prague would be complete without heading here.
 Grab a picnic bench and let the taps provide you with inspiration.
 You’ll have everything from the iconic Czech Pilsner to Master Lager, Kozel Dark Lager to the well-known-among-locals Gambrinus.
 If loaded fries don’t cut the mustard, Brasserie Ullmann will cater to your culinary cravings.
 Veal schnitzel, dumplings, grilled tuna, venison ragout – there’s all sorts on the menu.